MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ### Can I create a model with many collections?

 You can create up to 200 collections per model.
-However, training unstructured models with tens of collections can take several hours and&mdash;in rare occasions&mdash;time out.
+However, training **General documents** models with tens of collections can take several hours and&mdash;in rare occasions&mdash;time out.
 If your model has a great number of collections, expect to wait up to 24 hours for model training completion.

 ### Can I create a model in a solution?